darebalogun/SYSC3303G4/Readme.txt

 	-> Contains test cases/requests from the FloorSubsystem for the ElevatorSubSystem -> Change this file to change test cases in the system

-UML_DIAGRAM_ITERATION2:-
+UML_DIAGRAM_ITERATION4:-

 	-> Contains the UML class diagrams for the system

-SEQUENCE_DIAGRAM:-
+Timing_Diagram:-

-	-> Contains the sequence diagram for the system
+	-> Contains the timing diagram for the system